 Snowflake Obsidian

-Geology of Snowflake Obsidian
+Snowflake Obsidian formation

-The geology of snowflake obsidian is similar to that of other types of obsidian.
 Snowflake Obsidian is formed when the felsic lava from a volcano rapidly cools down with very minimum crystal growth.
 It’s basically a volcanic glass that formed as an igneous rock.

 Obsidian's high silica content makes the lava it forms from highly viscous, or thick.
 It also has a low water content, since as the magma reaches the surface, most of the water evaporates as steam.
 The lava therefore moves quite slowly.
 The composition of obsidian can change over time, just as any type of rock changes over time, moving through different phases of the rock cycle.